Frequently asked questions

 • Secure online Credit Card payment with Visa or Mastercard

-• Direct Deposit to our Bank of New Zealand account
+• Direct Deposit to our Bank of New Zealand account.
+The details are emailed to you after you order.

 Is it safe to use my Credit Card on your site?

 Yes.
 Our website is secure.
 When you get to the payment page you will see the padlock sign.
-We use DPS Payment Express as our payment provider.
+We use Eway as our payment provider.
 This is PCI DSS compliant and a 256-Bit Secure Encrypted Payment Gateway.
-For further information you can visit their website: http://www.paymentexpress.com/About/About_DPS
+For further information you can visit their website: https://eway.io/nz/

 How do I know if my order has been received by Name It ?